Skip to content

 Roseman University of Health Sciences, located in Henderson, Nevada, enrolls students across a range of programs.

-Ten years out, alumni of Roseman University of Health Sciences earn a median of $120,163 — an exceptional return on investment that outpaces national averages for bachelor's-degree holders.
+Ten years out, alumni of Roseman University of Health Sciences earn a median of $120,163, well above the national average for bachelor's degree holders.

 Similar Schools